Project Configurations for Android πŸ› οΈ

 $ phrase pull

-• When you would like to push new strings or update the values of existing strings:
+• To push new strings or update the values of existing strings:

 $ cd <your_project_directory>